lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 <img src="figures/lowRISC_tag.png" alt="Drawing" style="width: 1000px;"/>
 <br>**Figure 2**.
 The lowRISC SoC (version 0.4).

-The original diplomacy package partial support this need by supporting two AXI ports in [Ports.scala](https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/coreplex/Ports.scala):
+The original Diplomacy package partial support this need by supporting two AXI ports in [Ports.scala](https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/coreplex/Ports.scala):

 - `HasMasterAXI4MemPort`: This extends the Rocket-Chip with an AXI master port connecting to a memory device, normally a multi-channel DDR controller.
 - `HasMasterAXI4MMIOPort`: This extends the Rocket-Chip with an AXI master port connecting to a AXI bus used for memory mapped devices.

 The lowRISC SoC uses the `HasMasterAXI4MemPort` directly for the memory AXI interconnect.
 However, the `HasMasterAXI4MMIOPort` is inefficient in supporting the IO AXI interconnect.
-In the definition of `HasMasterAXI4MMIOPort`, the whole AXI interconnect would share the same diplomacy node typed `AXI4SlaveNode`.
+In the definition of `HasMasterAXI4MMIOPort`, the whole AXI interconnect would share the same Diplomacy node typed `AXI4SlaveNode`.
 This leads to two drawbacks:

 - A consecutive address space is allocated to a IO interconnect on which inconsecutive sub-spaces are occupied by individual devices.
   The Rocket-Chip losses the crucial capability to intercept an illegal IO access towards a wrong address on this IO interconnect.
 - There is no clear way on initialising the device tree descriptors for individual IO devices, not mention automatically hooking up the interrupts.

-Unfortunately, we found no easy way to extend the existing diplomacy infrastructure to support the above functions.
+Unfortunately, we found no easy way to extend the existing Diplomacy infrastructure to support the above functions.
 Instead, we have to create a new base node named `VirtualNode` which is similar and compatible with the original base node `MixedNode` described in Section [3.2](#diplomacy-node).
 Compared with `MixedNode`, `VirtualNode` by default generates no physical wire connections but processes all parameter negotiation in the same way.
-Therefore, the diplomacy network derived from `VirtualNode` is a virtual network where the communication requirement are calculated by the parameter negotiation but no physical network is produced, which is exactly what we need to describe an external AXI bus while do not wish to actual produce the bus in Chisel.
+Therefore, the Diplomacy network derived from `VirtualNode` is a virtual network where the communication requirement are calculated by the parameter negotiation but no physical network is produced, which is exactly what we need to describe an external AXI bus while do not wish to actually produce the bus in Chisel.

 Derived from the base `VirtualNode`, the lowRISC extension provide two virtual nodes:

 - `VirtualBusNode`: This is the root node of the virtual network and it is only node that will produce a physical connection.
   This node is used to replace the `AXI4SlaveNode` used in `HasMasterAXI4MMIOPort`.
-  When a `VirtualBusNode` is added to the original diplomacy network, a leaf node is added seen by the original network.
+  When a `VirtualBusNode` is added to the original Diplomacy network, a leaf node is added seen by the original network.
   It also produce a master port for the generated Verilog.
-  At the meanwhile, the parameter negotiation of the original diplomacy network triggers the parameter negotiation inside the virtual network, which eventually collect all the parameters of the virtual network and propagate them back to the original diplomacy network.
+  At the meanwhile, the parameter negotiation of the original Diplomacy network triggers the parameter negotiation inside the virtual network, which eventually collect all the parameters of the virtual network and propagate them back to the original Diplomacy network.
 - `VirtualSlaveNode`: This a virtual node describing a IO device added in the SystemVerilog AXI bus.
   This node is then added to the virtual network rooted by the single `VirtualBusNode`.
   Each node takes an `AXI4SlavePortParameters` descriptor as input to describe the device.